genepi/haplocheck/simulateNGSMix/Readme.md

 # simulateNGSMix

 ## Getting started
-simulateNGSMix is a bash-script taking 2 fasta files as input, together with a NGS Sequencing Device name and emits mixed bam files, ready to be evaluated with haplocheck
+simulateNGSMix is a bash-script that creates in-silico mixtures of 2 samples.
+As an input, 2 FASTA files together with a NGS sequencing device name is required and emits mixed BAM files that are ready to be evaluated with haplocheck.

 ## Prerequisites